 First, if an adult child has a mental or physical disability that requires constant medical care, child support can continue for an indefinite period.
-State law says the court will consider the adult child’s existing and future medical needs, the amount of car each parent must provide, each parent’s financial resources, and any other programs that may provide financial assistance to care for the disabled child.
+State law says the court will consider the adult child’s existing and future medical needs, the amount of care each parent must provide, each parent’s financial resources, and any other programs that may provide financial assistance to care for the disabled child.

 The second exception is if the child becomes legally emancipated prior to turning 18.
-A minor can become emancipated at age 16 or 17 by getting married, joining the U.S. military, or by petitioning the court to be free from parental control.
+A minor can become emancipated at age 16 or 17 by getting married, joining the U.S. military, or by petitioning the court to be complimentary from parental control.

 Other exceptions include when the child passes away or when the paying parent suffers a significant medical crisis.